 The list of dedications we have received all reiterate the same feelings.
 The IS Manila community has been truly distinguished by having Vicky as part of our faculty.

-In commemoration of her service to our community, we have established the Vicky Sycip Herrera Scholarship fund in her honor.
-Many of you will know of this program, which seeks to fund local national students of exceptional ability but whose parents lack the financial capacity to fund an education at IS Manila.
+In commemoration of her service to our community, we have established the Vicky SyCip Herrera Scholarship Foundation in her honor.

-Presently, the school supports four Scholars in each Grade from 8 to 12.
-Vicky’s Scholar would be the fifth such.
+Presently, the school supports five Scholars in each Grade from 8 to 12.
 These students all pass through an elaborate selection process involving standardized assessment tests, essays and psychological evaluations as well as a comprehensive means test to ascertain the family’s financial circumstances.
-Since 1967, our Filipino Scholarship Program has changed the lives of over 200 students – and often the lives of their families as well.
+Since 1967, our Filipino Scholarship Program has changed the lives of over 250 students – and often the lives of their families as well.
 The list of accomplishments and achievements of these Scholars is remarkable.

 And although the Scholars have gained immeasurably from an ISM education, it is worth noting that they have given much back to the School.
 Listen to Vicky’s own assessment of the value that they have added: